Documentation - Getting started

 Setting your apikey

-This will set the api_key obtained by subscribing to through our website.
+This will set the api_key obtained through our website.
 It is required for validation of the user and it is also used for binding the data to the appropriate user.
+If you want to learn more about how to generate an apikey, please reffer to this guide. https://blog.oculow.com/2020/02/25/how-to-use-our-dashboard/

 Sets the identified for your app, this will group up the executions to the corresponding app.
 This way, you can filter easily between project.
 We recommend you simply put the app name.